jeffreywu2025/oop/src/unit_3/coding_exercise.md

-TASK (Factory Method Pattern – Car Manufacturing System)
+Coding exercise task (Factory Method Pattern – Car Manufacturing System)

-You are designing a system for a car manufacturing company that produces different types of cars (Sedan, SUV, Hatchback).
+I am designing a system for a car manufacturing company that produces different types of cars (Sedan, SUV, Hatchback).
 The goal is to create a flexible solution where the main program does NOT need to know the exact car classes it is instantiating.
 Instead, the Factory Method Pattern will